What you see

 -

-- Disable Fast Startup in Control Panel for troubleshooting.
+- Disable Fast Startup in Control Panel while troubleshooting.

-- If a driver update caused the break, use System Restore or uninstall the driver from recovery.
+- If a driver update caused the break, use System Restore or remove the driver from recovery.

-When replacing hardware like an NVMe drive, restore from image.
-If no image exists, at least copy off the raw data using imaging tools from WinPE.
+If you replace hardware such as an NVMe drive, restore from an image.
+If there is no image, copy the raw data off with imaging tools from WinPE before you do anything else.

 Check it’s fixed

-- Check Event Viewer for recent critical errors: filter System for Kernel-Boot and Kernel-Power events.
+sfc /scannowandDISM /Online /Cleanup-Image /RestoreHealthfrom a full boot. - Check Event Viewer for recent critical errors by filtering System for Kernel-Boot and Kernel-Power events.

-Monitor for recurring issues for a week.
-If the same error returns, capture the exact error string and the latest event timestamps.
-Keep these logs:
+Keep an eye on it for a week.
+If the same error comes back, record the exact string and the event timestamps.
+Useful logs to keep:

-Adopt simple backup patterns to avoid future emergencies.
-I use an image backup weekly and a daily file-level sync.
-Create system restore points before major updates.
-For machines that rely on network booting, document firewall rules that allow PXE traffic and test them after changes.
+A simple backup pattern saves a lot of grief later.
+I use a weekly image backup and a daily file-level sync.
+I also create restore points before major updates.
+If the machine relies on network booting, keep the PXE firewall rules written down and test them after changes.